ovotech/bit-node-tools/packages/axios-logger/README.md

 Each one can be omitted if you don't want or need that feature.

-The log function will receive 2 arguments - level and meta.
+The log function will receive 3 arguments - level, meta and axios request config.
 The first one indicates what type of log level to use - "info" for success and "error" for error.
 The second contains an object of data to log.

 ```js
 {